tusiel/payments-API/README.md

 - `run.sh` will run the application with the `--race` flag.
 This is intended to be for development purposes.
 - `build.sh` will create a `build` folder, which will have `darwin` and `linux` compiled versions of the application.
 This is intended to be for production purposes.

+The application will run according to the `listenAddress` specified in the `config.json` file, in the project root (defaults to `localhost:3005`).
+The MongoDB connection string, database name and collection can be configued in the same configuration file.

 ## Endpoints

 | Method      | Endpoint | Description |